opbi/hooks/README.md

 #### Refactor
 To help adopting the hooks by testing them out with minimal refactor on non-standard signature functions, there's an unreleased [adaptor](https://github.com/opbi/toolchain/blob/adapator-non-standard/src/hooks/adaptors/nonstandard.js) to bridge the function signatures.
 It is not recommended to use this for anything but trying the hooks out, especially observability hooks are not utilised this way.

-#### Ecosystem

-Check the [automated doc page](https://opbi.github.io/hooks/) for the available hooks in the current ecosystem.

-> Hooks are named in a convention to reveal where and how it works `[hook point][what it is/does]`, e.g. *errorCounter, eventLogger*.
-Hook points are named `before, after, error` and `event` (multiple points).

-#### Extension

-You can easily create more standardised hooks with [addHooks](https://github.com/opbi/hooks/blob/master/src/hooks/helpers/add-hooks.js) helper.
-Open source them aligning with the above standards via pull requests or individual packages are highly encouraged.

 ---
 ### Integration